betulyurtman/Global-AI-Hub-Python-Bootcamp-Projects/README.md

 # Global-AI-Hub-Python-Bootcamp-Projects
 This repository contains two projects that are prepared for Python Bootcamp.
+Me and my teammate prepared these projects in July.
+I am going to re-do and update these projects and share with you.

 First project is "Student Grading System" which contains basic Pthon knowledge and creating and Excel spreadsheet using Python.